-1. Along the beach at the north end of the lake.
-If in doubt as where to fish, just look for the big crowd of parked vehicles and shore fishermen.
-You can’t miss them!
+Along the beach at the north end.
+If in doubt on where to fish, just look for the big crowd of vehicles and fishermen.

-2. On the far shore, past the Douglas County campground.
-Again, look for lots of parked vehicles and shore fishermen.
-Be advised that you will have to pay a fee to travel across the campground.
-3. On the California side, along U.S. 395.
+On the far shore, past the Douglas County campground.
+Again, look for vehicles and fishermen.

-1. Along the shoreline on the far side (east) of the lake.
+Along the shoreline on the back side (east) of the lake.

-4. Right down the middle of the lake (my favorite trolling location to try to catch fish and to also avoid snagging my lures on the bottom).
+Right down the middle of the lake (my favorite trolling location to catch fish and also avoid snags).

 What you’ll catch:

-The area within a 100 yard radius of the Topaz Marina is closed to fishing.
+Be advised that the area within a 100 yard radius of the Topaz Marina is closed to fishing.
 So, don’t fish there!
-That’s a big “No-No.”